Understanding FHL Programs

 During any one term, students can only enroll in one of the program offerings noted here.

-For more opportunities at FHL, see also Training Workshops for summer 2025.
+For more opportunities at FHL, see also the Courses and Workshops landing page.

 -